coppolam/swarmulator/README.md

 ## Prototyping with Swarmulator
 ### Using your own controller
 The individual controller is accessible in `sw/simulation/controller.cpp`.
 Here you can define your rule that you would like to test out.
-You can use the functions in `OmniscientObserver` in order to simulate the sensing of other agents as you see fit.
+You can define a controller as a child class of `Controller`, and then define that you want to use it in `sw/settings.h` You can use the functions in `OmniscientObserver` in order to simulate the sensing of other agents as you see fit.

 ### Using your agent dynamics